Eunuch & Carpenter

-Eunuch & Carpenter is a Taiwanese television series set in the period when the eunuch Wei Zhongxian controlled the Chinese imperial court.
-Directed by Shao-feng Cheng and produced by Jui Lin and Chih-Hsiang Huang, the series stars Ke Huy Quan as Ba Da-jia, a fictional carpenter who accidentally entered the palace and intervened in political battles.
+Eunuch & Carpenter is a Taiwanese dramedy television series set in the period when the eunuch Wei Zhongxian controlled the Chinese imperial court.
+Directed by Shao-feng Cheng and produced by Jui Lin and Chih-Hsiang Huang, the series stars American actor Ke Huy Quan as Ba Da-jia, a fictional young carpenter who accidentally enters the palace and intervened in political battles and befriends the Tianqi Emperor.
 It was first broadcast in Taiwan on TTV from 15 November 1993 to 7 January 1994.